Skip to main content

 What kind of therapy do you offer?

-I take an integrative approach rooted in evidence-based practices like cognitive-behavioral therapy (CBT), mindfulness, and insight-oriented work.
+We take an integrative approach rooted in evidence-based practices like cognitive behavioral therapy (CBT), mindfulness, and insight-oriented work.
 Depending on your needs, sessions may focus on building skills, exploring deeper patterns, or developing more compassionate awareness.
-This isn't just about coping—it's about meaningful, sustainable change.
+This is not just about coping, it is about meaningful, sustainable change.

 Do you offer virtual sessions?